Origin-Byte/nft-protocol/README.md

 These domain-specific modules in turn communicate with the base module `nft_protocol::nft` to mint the NFTs and to perform basic actions such as morphing the NFT from loose to embedded and vice-versa.

+To summarise, the core NFT module is responsible for wrapping all NFTs with a unified type `Nft<T>` whilst still providing enough flexibility by allowing NFTs to be Embedded or Loose.
+The modules that build on top of it, such as the Unique, Collectible and CNft, are responsible for building NFTs with specific behaviour and metadata fields.
+Finally, the contracts to be deployed by the creators (e.g. Suimarines) allows all NFTs of that collection to have the same type `T` and therefore in conjunction with our core module create a unified type `Nft<T>` (e.g. `Nft<SUIMARINES>`).

 ### Relationship to Collection object